opensoars/f_/readme.md

 As you can see, this code hard to read, write and maintain.
 We're not even taking error handling and dependecy management in account here...
 Which will make it even harder to read, write and maintain.

+### In depth look at the way `f_` DOES work.

-Now let's take a look at the way I want to write this simple task!
+Let's take a look at the way I want to write this simple task!

 ```js
 /**